TouchBistro/tb/README.md

 #### Overriding Remote Tag using CLI

 Additionally, you can run a docker image with a specific remote tag using the CLI.
-An example of doing so looks like this:
+An example of doing so for a single service looks like this:

 ```
-sso tb up venue-config-service -t venue-config-service:my_tag
+sso tb up venue-config-service -t my_tag
 ```

 You can also override a remote tag when running a playlist.
 To override multiple remote tags for multiple services, you will need to provide a comma-separated list of service:tag arguments.